 2. After configuring the MIG to generate additional clocks, click the Run Connection Automation link at the top of the banner.

-The Run Connection Automation dialog box states that the ddr3\sdram interface is available, as shown in Figure 6-9.
+The Run Connection Automation dialog box states that the ddr3\sdram interface is available, as shown in the following figure.